 One aspect of such a contract is to create a group of individuals, or “decision pod,” who can provide us with feedback on our weaknesses and blind spots.
 Duke offers us a roadmap: We should focus on accuracy, accountability, and openness to diverse views.
 Our contract should have clear rules: Court dissent and differing points of view, and take responsibility even when doing so is painful.
 Along these lines, Duke discusses the Heterodox Academy, an organization formed to improve viewpoint diversity and encourage dissent in academia.
 Duke borrows some concepts from this organization and from the scientific method to create her truth-seeking rules of engagement.

 There must be a commitment to transparency and shared information.
-We must apply same standards to any claims made, by separating information from who is providing it.
-We should cultivate disinterestedness, and seek “outcome blindness” to the hypothesis being tested, and encourage skepticism and dissent.
+We must apply the same standards to any claims made, by separating information from who is providing it.
+We should cultivate disinterestedness, seek “outcome blindness” to the hypothesis being tested, and encourage skepticism and dissent.

 In the final section of the book, Duke addresses our tendency to discount time and make judgments based on how we are affected right now, rather than how we will feel later.
-For instance, if we have flat tire today, it seems much more dire than the flat tire we experienced a year ago.
+For instance, if we have a flat tire today, it seems much direr than the flat tire we experienced a year ago.
 Similarly, when we reach for that donut, rather than for a healthy apple, we’re doing so at the expense of our future self.
 A humorous quote from Jerry Seinfeld also illustrates the concept: “I never get enough sleep.
 I stay up late at night, cause I’m Night Guy.
 Night Guy wants to stay up late.
 ‘What about getting up after five hours sleep?’, oh, that’s Morning Guy’s problem.
 That’s not my problem, I’m Night Guy.
 I stay up as late as I want.”

 Night guy does what he wants because he is nearsighted to time.
-Duke explores how we can shift our perspective among our past, present and futures selves via “mental time travel,” in order to make better decisions.
+Duke explores how we can shift our perspective among our past, present, and futures selves via “mental time travel,” in order to make better decisions.
 She introduces us to several time-related techniques we can use: Backcasting, premortems, the Ulysses contract, the Decision swear jar, and the 10-10-10 process (what are the consequences of each of my options in 10 minutes?
 10 months?
 10 years?).
 She also warns us about reacting emotionally and going on “tilt.”
 There are lots of good techniques you can apply in your life immediately.

 One criticism I have of the book is that in creating her decision-making mosaic, Duke tries to integrate so much content from so many sources that it became a bit overwhelming at times.
-Duke is at her best, and her examples feel most intuitive when she is talking about poker, and there is lot to learn simply from her discussion of the game.
-But with the voluminous flow of studies, examples and strands of research, sometimes the message became diffused, and I occasionally lost sight of the key underlying themes.
+Duke is at her best, and her examples feel most intuitive when she is talking about poker, and there is a lot to learn simply from her discussion of the game.
+But with the voluminous flow of studies, examples, and strands of research, sometimes the message became diffused, and I occasionally lost sight of the key underlying themes.
 Yet these are quibbles with what was otherwise a superb and engaging book.

 After finishing this book, I came away with a robust toolset for thinking in bets.
-Duke shares her system for making calibrated predictions, and approach to evaluating outcomes that differentiates between luck and skill, and a thoughtful overview of common cognitive mistakes.
+Duke shares her system for making calibrated predictions, an approach to evaluating outcomes that differentiates between luck and skill, and a thoughtful overview of common cognitive mistakes.
 There are useful prescriptive guidelines for how to combat biases, cultivate self-criticism, rely on a diverse truthseeking pod for feedback, and reflect on past and future versions of ourselves.
 It’s applied decision-making on steroids.
 And if all that still not enough, for those looking to do more independent reading, the bibliography is astounding.
 This book deserves a spot on the shelf of anyone who has contemplated how they can make better decisions.
 Duke’s Thinking in Bets can help us reshape our approach to the world, and improve all aspects of decision-making in our lives.
 As Duke points out, “It’s all just one long poker game.”